Family reunification policies determine if and when separated families can reunite and settle in their new home.

 - Personal circumstances considered: Some—if not all—of an applicant's links to the country must be weighted in their favour, including evidence of physical or emotional violence (all factors in 20, mostly Western European countries, Argentina, Australia, Brazil, Canada, Japan and Mexico).

-- The path to an autonomous residence permit is discretionary and long, up to five years, in half of the MIPEX countries (24).
+- The path to an autonomous residence permit is discretionary and long in half of the MIPEX countries (28).

 - Parents and children wait up to three years for autonomous residence permits in 13 countries (Argentina, Austria, Brazil, Canada, Czechia, Estonia, Italia, New Zealand, Norway, Portugal, Spain, Sweden and Turkey).